muhme/quote_joomla/test/README.md

 ### NPM Package joomla-cypress

 As a base for the Cypress installation in Joomla 4 and Joomla 5 the npm package [joomla-projects/joomla-cypress](https://github.com/joomla-projects/joomla-cypress) is used.
-If you wish to run Cypress on local host machine you have to install the dependencies:
+If you wish to run Cypress on local host machine you have to clean-install the dependencies:
 ```
-npm i
+npm ci
 ```

 Joomla 3 is not supported by joomla-cypress.
 Installation and test for Joomla 3 is Cypress 'native' implemented and switched via environment variable `JOOMLA_VERSION`.